Offering Professional & Personal Service

-When you hire C. Verblaauw & Sons, LLC, you can rest assured that the job will be completed on time.
+When you hire NJ Decks and Railings, professional deck contractor, you can rest assured that the job will be completed on time.
 We are properly licensed and insured in the state of New Jersey.
 We are well accustomed to filing for and obtaining all of the necessary permits needed to build your deck.

 We are a detail oriented company who will keep a neat, clean and organized job site at all times.
 We will help you choose from the many decking materials available in today’s market, starting with various species of wood to the very low maintenance capped composites and PVC products.
 We also offer many different hidden fastener systems for that high-end look.

 We write our estimates in simple terminology so they are easy to understand for every homeowner.
-We offer a 5-year personal warranty on our workmanship as well as honor all manufacturers’ warranties on their materials which are typically 25 years.
+We offer a Lifetime personal warranty on our workmanship as well as honor all manufacturers’ warranties on their materials which are typically 25-50 years.

 In today’s building industry, there are many types of materials that are used for structural, cost, maintenance, and aesthetic reasons.
-C. Verblaauw & Sons is happy to help our customers understand the differences when choosing the right materials to fit their application and budget.
+NJ Decks and Railings is happy to help our customers understand the differences when choosing the right materials to fit their application and budget.

 Pressure Treated Lumber